-We’ve already highlighted how publishers can expand their distinct CDP use cases over time.
-Here’s how retailers can do the same — and continue to accelerate business growth.
+Here’s how retailers can expand their distinct CDP use cases over time — and continue to accelerate business growth.

 CDP use case #1: Connect your ecommerce platform and Google Analytics account to your customer data platform to improve reporting and multi-dimensional segmentation.

 Pluggable connections in BlueConic enable our retail customers to sync first-party data from their ecommerce platform (Shopify, Magento, BigCommerce, etc.) and analytics and big-data tools (Google Analytics, Decibel, Power BI, etc.) in our CDP.

 These out-of-the-box (OOTB) connections help retailers merge online order event data with in-store purchase data and other digitally collected data (website visits, email and ad engagement, etc.), which is then stored in persistent customer profiles.

 Retailers can then build multi-dimensional segments based on customer attributes (collected via ecommerce platforms, other technologies, and BlueConic ‘listeners’ — more on these shortly) as well as scores, like customer lifetime value (CLV), stored in profiles.

 Examples of multi-dimensional segments retailers can develop in BlueConic include:

 Shoppers with CLV scores greater than A who’ve visited the site in the last three days

 Subscribers with engagement scores below B with renewal dates less than 30 days away

 Repeat visitors who haven’t purchased before but have C site sessions in the last week